issaceee/isaac-vault/Readings/Lecture Notes/PRE1W2 Metre.md

 ### Plato’s Quarrel with Poetry

 Plato, in *Republic* X, dismissed poetry as “three removes from reality,” a copy of a copy, a seductively painted shadow.
 Yet his critique betrays awe as much as suspicion.
-He saw in **metrical language a power of enchantment** — “a brightly coloured web, a spell” capable of charming its hearers into false belief.
-Poetry, he feared, could persuade through pleasure rather than reason, turning beauty against truth:contentReference[oaicite:2]{index=2}.
+He saw in **metrical language a power of enchantment** — “a brightly coloured web, a spell” capable of charming its hearers into false belief (Plato 1993).

 Plato’s anxiety rests on metre’s dual nature: it **binds sound to sense**, but also separates them.
 The rhythmic allure of verse can seem to detach meaning from rational control, letting words “trifle on the ear” while bypassing the intellect.
 Yet in recognising this, Plato also identifies poetry’s cognitive force: its capacity to **make thought memorable by patterning it**.

 > **Mini-Essay — From Plato to Sidney**
 >
 > The Platonic suspicion of rhythm as intoxication is countered by Sir Philip Sidney’s defence of poetry as ethical seduction: “Even as the child is often brought to take most wholesome things by hiding them in such other words as have a pleasant taste.”
 Metre becomes a **sweetened medicine**, where pleasure and instruction fuse.
-The poem’s measured form gives moral gravity to delight — not a distraction from truth, but its most persuasive form.
+The poem’s measured form gives moral gravity to delight — not a distraction from truth, but its most persuasive form (Sidney 2002).

 ---

 ## Metre as a Cultural Technology

 From Plato’s Greece to Wordsworth’s Lake District, poets have treated metre not as a decorative supplement but as a **mode of knowledge and transmission**.
-In Aristotle’s *Poetics*, verse is “more easily remembered than prose,” because “the measures of verse can be numbered.”
+In Aristotle’s *Poetics*, verse is “more easily remembered than prose,” because “the measures of verse can be numbered” (Aristotle 1996).
 Measured language is thus also measurable thought — the intellect given rhythm.

 Before literacy, metre served as a **structural memory aid**.
 Even after print, its regularity continued to function as a form of discipline.
 Dante’s *terza rima* not only organised narrative but **guarded against corruption**: a missing rhyme was an audible error.
 The form thus embodies a self-checking mechanism, an acoustic integrity.

 > **Mini-Essay — Metre as Incorruptibility**
 >
-> Dante’s rhyme scheme (*aba bcb cdc…*) binds the poem’s progress to repetition and expectation.
+> Dante’s rhyme scheme (*aba bcb cdc …*) binds the poem’s progress to repetition and expectation.
 The ear enforces fidelity: to deviate is to produce dissonance.
 This idea of form as restraint challenges modern notions of artistic freedom.
 In the pre-modern imagination, metre does not imprison the poet; it **frees the poem from oblivion**.
 Its constraint guarantees survival, its discipline a form of permanence.

 ---